FAQ: WHAT MEDICATIONS DO I TAKE FOR PAIN IF I HAVE HAD BARIATRIC SURGERY?

 Even family physicians, orthopedists, internists, and practitioners do not always realize the need for us to avoid these particular medications after bariatric surgery and may mistakenly assure you that it is okay to use them when it is not.

 This is an informal ‘kitchen table’ discussion of a medical topic – questions regarding your specific situation should always be directed towards your bariatric professionals – but it is YOUR body and it is important for YOU to know what meds may damage your stomach.
-We are not doctors, but have known many bariatric post ops who woke up in ICU after NSAIDS ate a whole through a pouch or sleeve, and dumped stomach contents, so we know what we are warning you of.
+We are not doctors, but have known many bariatric post ops who woke up in ICU after NSAIDS ate a hole through a pouch or sleeve, and dumped stomach contents, so we know what we are warning you of.

 If you would like to read more about this and access our name brands list, CLICK HERE >>>